ashish01/hn-data-dumps/README.md

 ./hn_async2.py
 ```

-This will start downloading all items sequentially starting with id 1 to the current max from Firebase DB and store them locally as a Parquet file under `data/`.
+This will start downloading all items sequentially starting with id 1 to the current max from Firebase DB and store them locally as sharded Parquet files under `data/`.
 Once the initial download is finished, which can take a long time depending on your computer and network, subsequent runs only download the new items created since the last run so they finish quickly.

 ## Data Schema

-Each Parquet file contains two columns:
+Each Parquet shard contains two columns:

 - `item_id` (integer)
 - `item_json` (JSON string)

-The data is written to `data/hn.parquet`.
+The data is written to `data/hn-000000001-000100000.parquet`, `data/hn-000100001-000200000.parquet`, etc.

 You can read the Parquet file directly with [DuckDB](https://duckdb.org/).
 For example, group by item type:

 ```
-duckdb -c "SELECT json_extract_string(item_json, '\$.type') AS type, COUNT(*) AS count FROM 'data/hn.parquet' GROUP BY 1 ORDER BY 2 DESC;"
+duckdb -c "SELECT json_extract_string(item_json, '\$.type') AS type, COUNT(*) AS count FROM 'data/hn-*.parquet' GROUP BY 1 ORDER BY 2 DESC;"
 ```

+If a shard is corrupted, the script will report the shard filename; delete it and re-run to rebuild that range.

 Here is a sample of rows:
 ```